-Flow was predicted to have little effect on habitat quality for cyanobacteria with a slight decline in habitat quality predicted below 0.05 m3/s (Figure 7.15).
+Flow was predicted to have little effect on habitat quality for cyanobacteria, with a slight decline in habitat quality predicted below 0.05 m3/s (Figure 7.15).
 Habitat quality for native diatoms was predicted to increase across the modelled flow range, while flow was predicted to have little effect on habitat quality for didymo until flows dropped below 0.1 m3/s (Figure 7.15).
 Habitat quality for short filamentous algae was predicted to increase with increasing flows to 0.650 m3/s (Figure 7.15).

-Habitat quality for long filamentous algae was predicted to be highest at 0.05 m^3 /s and to decline across the modelled flow range (Figure 7.15).
-This analysis suggests that there would be a significantly higher risk of proliferation of long filamentous algae when flows are less than 0.453 m^3 /s than under naturalised flows in Dunstan Creek, as indicated by the habitat quality for long filamentous algae being 150% of that predicted at the naturalised 7-d MALF (Table 7.13).
-This risk is predicted to rise further at flows of less than 0.290 m^3 /s as indicated by the habitat quality for long filamentous algae being 200% of that predicted at the naturalised 7-d maturalised 7-d MALF (Table 7.13).
+Habitat quality for long filamentous algae was predicted to be highest at 0.05 m3/s and to decline across the modelled flow range (Figure 7.15).
+This analysis suggests that there would be a significantly higher risk of proliferation of long filamentous algae when flows are less than 0.453 m3/s than under naturalised flows in Dunstan Creek, as indicated by the habitat quality for long filamentous algae being 150% of that predicted at the naturalised 7-d MALF (Table 7.13).
+This risk is predicted to rise further at flows of less than 0.290 m3/s, as indicated by the habitat quality for long filamentous algae being 200% of that predicted at the naturalised 7-d MALF (Table 7.13).

-- Figure 7.15 Variation in instream habitat quality (reach-averaged CSI) for periphyton classes, in relation to flow, in the survey reach in Dunstan Creek.
-The dotted line represents the naturalised 7-d MALF. - Table 7.13Flow requirements for periphyton habitat in Dunstan Creek based on the analysis of Golder Associates (2008).
+Figure 7.15 Variation in instream habitat quality (reach-averaged CSI) for periphyton classes relative to flow in the survey reach of Dunstan Creek.
+The dashed line represents the naturalised 7-d MALF.

+Table 7.13 Flow requirements for periphyton habitat in Dunstan Creek, based on the analysis of Golder Associates (2008).
 Flows that result in the given increase in habitat relative to naturalised 7-d MALF.

-Optimum Flow below which habitat Flow at which % habitat retention occurs (m 3 /s)
+Optimum Flow below which ich % habita occurs (m3/s

-Species flow (m3/s) rapidly increases (m 3 /s) 150% 200% 300%
+Species flow (m3/s) habitat rapidly increases (m3/s) 150% 200% 300%

 Compared to naturalised flows

 Cyanobacteria 0.65 - - - -

 Diatoms >0.70 - - - -

 Didymo 0.5 - - - -

 Short filamentous 0.65 - - - -

 Long filamentous 0.05 0.55 0.453 0.290 -